OG-CZ/CS50p/week4/README.md

 sys.exit() → stop a program
 sys.path → show paths where Python looks for modules

+Non-zero exit -> exiting the program with error

+- sys.exit(0) → Exit successfully (✅ all good).
+- sys.exit(1) → Exit with error (❌ something went wrong).
+  Think of it like a thumbs-up (0) or thumbs-down (1 or other non-zero) signal your program leaves behind when it stops.

 #### sys.argv

 - argument vector basically just list of the all the word that human have prompt before it they had entered